onebeyond/rascal/README.md

     ```

 ## Configuration
-Rascal provides what we consider to be sensible defaults (optimised for reliability rather than speed) for production and test environments.
+Rascal is highly configurable, but ships with what we consider to be sensible defaults (optimised for reliability rather than speed) for production and test environments.

 ```js
 var rascal = require('rascal')